Breast cancer: How to do a self-examination

 - tenderness or pain

-Breast abnormalities that may be signs of cancer include:
+Breast abnormalities that may indicate cancer include:

 - a lump in the breast

-- unexplained change in breast shape
+- an unexplained change in breast shape

 - unusual breast shrinkage or swelling